-At the same time, awareness of the loss of prestige that would accompany suspension of convertibility continued until the end to serve as a partial commitment device that contributed significant restraint against higher inflation (see Bordo and Kydland 1996).
+At the same time, awareness of the loss of prestige that would accompany suspension of convertibility continued until the end to serve as a partial commitment device that contributed significant restraint against higher inflation (see Bordo and Kydland, 1996).
 By completely removing this constraint, the 1971 closing of the gold window permitted a second round of monetary expansion starting from an already high base.
 In this sense, the breakdown of the Bretton Woods system may also be considered one of the causes of the monetary expansion.
 As stressed by Kydland and Prescott (1977) and Barro and Gordon (1983), the incentive of the central bank to stimulate employment in the short run tends to produce an excessively high rate of inflation in the absence of a suitable commitment mechanism.
-Not corporations to government deficits and finally food and oil price increases.
-Hetzel argues that Burns systematically discounted any direct effects from increases in the money supply on inflation and did not appear to be overly concerned about the extent of the monetary expansion in the early 1970s.
-For a similar view see Christiano and Gust (2000).
+Not until the development of new commitment devices in the form of a lexicographic intellectual commitment to price stability and the cult of the conservative central banker at the beginning of the 1980s (see Rogoff, 1985) was the prevailing inflation reduced to the levels of the early 1960s.
+The reason that the 1970s are different from the preceding and the following decade thus is the absence of effective constraints on monetary policy.